fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Building an FPGA image for AWS

-You need to clone the [aws-fpga repo](https://github.com/aws/aws-fpga/), as well as run on a AWS box with the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-gimv3gqbpe57k) installed.
+You need to clone the [aws-fpga repo](https://github.com/aws/aws-fpga/), as well as run on an AWS box with the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-gimv3gqbpe57k) installed.

 ```